alang100/PRML_Bird_Species_Classification/README.md

 This project evaluated multiple machine learning classification models, including Random Forest, SVM, and CNN, and compared their performance on a dataset of 10 bird species.
 The best results were achieved with a CNN model, which outperformed the other approaches with an accuracy of 83% on the test set.

-Refer to the project report for a summary and the Jupyter Notebook file for details of the code and results:
+Refer to the project report for a detailed description and the Jupyter Notebook file for details of the code, methodology and results:

 - [Project Report: PRML Bird Species Classification Final Report](PRML%20Bird%20Species%20Classififcation%20Final%20Report.pdf)
 - [Jupyter Notebook Code: PRML Bird Species Classification Final Code](PRML%20Bird%20Species%20Classififcation%20Final%20Code.ipynb)